Return to TiltPlate page

 dimensional accuracy.
 The TiltPlate is designed to protect

-your antenna investment and provide convenience and and safety for you.
+your antenna investment and provide convenience and safety for you.

 Q) The TiltPlate is pretty expensive.
 Why is that?